cgcollab/demorunner/README.md

   start-with-line-number  - Line number in the commands file at which to begin execution.
 Optional.
 Default is 1.
                             The most recent #_ECHO_ON or #_ECHO_OFF flag above this line will still be respected.

+Commands file features:
   The following flags can be used in the commands file:
     #_ECHO_ON   - Enables interactive echoing; subsequent commands are shown and executed one by one.
     #_ECHO_OFF  - Disables interactive echoing; subsequent commands are executed silently (no prompts or typing).
                   Note: command output still appears normally unless redirected (e.g., '> /dev/null').
     #_ECHO_#    - Strips tag and echoes the rest of the line as a comment (prefixed with #).
     #_ECHO_E_#  - Same as #_ECHO_#, but evaluates variables before echoing the comment.

+  Multiline commands are supported:
+    - Backslash continuation (\)
+    - Unclosed quotes (single or double)
+    - Heredocs (<< EOF, << 'EOF', << "EOF")
+    - Block constructs (if/fi, for/while/done, case/esac, function/{})

   Otherwise, lines starting with # or containing only whitespace will be ignored (as in a normal shell script).

+Interactive features:
+  - When #_ECHO_ON is enabled, press Return once to display the next command, and again to execute it.
+  - Ad-hoc typing: at the prompt, enter any command; press Return on an empty line to resume scripted commands.
+  - Up/Down arrows: browse command history (does not include commands executed silently while #_ECHO_OFF is active).
+  - Left/Right arrows: move the cursor for in-line editing.

 Environment variables:
   DEMO_COLOR  - Sets the color of the prompt and the displayed command.
                 May be yellow, blue, white, or black.
 Default is yellow.
   DEMO_DELAY  - Controls the simulated typing speed.
 Default is 15.
                 Set to 0 to disable rate-limiting; increase to make typing appear faster.

-Interactive features:
-  - When #_ECHO_ON is enabled, press Return once to display the next command, and again to execute it.
-  - Ad-hoc typing: at the prompt, enter any command; press Return on an empty line to resume scripted commands.
-  - Up/Down arrows: browse command history (does not include commands executed silently while #_ECHO_OFF is active).
-  - Left/Right arrows: move the cursor for in-line editing.
 ```

 ---

 ## ⚠️ Known Limitations

-- For ad-hoc commands, escape sequences and control characters other than arrow keys, Backspace, and Return are currently ignored (e.g., Tab, Ctrl+L).
+  - For ad-hoc commands, escape sequences and control characters other than arrow keys, Backspace, and Return are ignored (e.g., Tab, Ctrl+L).
-- Tab autocompletion is currently not supported.
+  - Tab autocompletion is not supported.
+  - Ad-hoc multi-line commands are not supported (only scripted multi-line commands).
+  - For scripted multi-line commands, editing is not supported (left arrow and Backspace are disabled).

 ---